argilla-io/argilla/docs/migration-rubrix.md

 # Migration from Rubrix to Argilla

-If you have already running a Rubrix server and want to upgrade to the new Argilla server, this guide will help you understand and transition into Argilla.
+If you have already running a Rubrix server and want to upgrade this guide will help you understand and transition into Argilla.

 ## Python module and command